JohannSS/my_online_CV/resume.md

 I am not a frequent gamer, but I do have an interest in first person shooter games such as Call Of Duty and Battlefield. <br/>
 I am a very active person and therefore have a passion for running, and more specifically trail running. <br/>
 I am a massive petrol head and love cars and motor racing, as well as anything that has an engine in it and the technology behind it. <br/>
-I have a passion to aquire as much knowledge about a subject as I can and therefore have a broad general knowledge.
+I have a passion to acquire as much knowledge about a subject as I can and therefore have a broad general knowledge.